FP7Collage/GMPTube/ReadMe.txt

 4. Adobe Flex Builder 3.0

-Technical Steps to Install the CALTTubes
+Technical Steps to Install the GMPTube

 Set up PHP and MySQL on windows machine.
 You can use WAMP to do the installation if you do not plan to install PHP and MYSQL separately.

 WAMP can be downloaded from http://www.wampserver.com/en/download.php

-After installing PHP and My SQL, Follow the steps below to deploy the CALTTube Package.
+After installing PHP and My SQL, Follow the steps below to deploy the GMPTube Package.

-Download the CALTTube package.
+Download the GMPTube package.

 Step1:
 Copy the prototyping folder to the root directory of your server.
 (For WAMP Installation, you can copy prototyping\GMPWin folder to www folder)